-POST-HIGH SCHOOL EXPERIENCE.
+POST-HIGH SCHOOL EXPERIENCE

-It is the goal of the Okeechobee County School System that each graduate is prepared to enter some postsecondary institution or the workforce upon graduation.
-This may include any university, community college, vocational institution, technical institution, internship program, the military, or a job-training program.
+It is the goal of the Okeechobee County School System that each graduate is prepared to enter some post-secondary institution or the workforce upon graduation.
+This may include any university, community college, vocational institution, technical institution, internship program, the military, or a jobtraining program.
 In order to enter a college a student must submit ACT or SAT scores that meet minimum requirements.
 In order to take advantage of these experiences the student may be required or advised to take one or more of the following standardized tests:

-American College Testing Program (ACT) - This test is used for college admission and is de signed to measure classroom achievement in four areas: English, mathematics, reading, and science.
-Armed Services Vocational Aptitude Battery (ASVAB) - Is a test which identifies a students skills and competencies in preparing for the workforce.

-Postsecondary College Readiness Test (PERT) - 10th and 11th graders - A test administered to assess their basic computation and communication skills in preparation for their entry into a degree program at a state college or university.
-The test includes Reading, Writing, and basic Mathematics sections.

-Pre-Scholastic Aptitude Test (PSAT) - designed for sophomores or juniors (and designated freshman).
+- American College Testing Program (ACT) This test is used for college admission and is de signed to measure classroom achievement in four areas: English, mathematics, reading, and science. - Armed Services Vocational Aptitude Battery (ASVAB) Is a test which identifies a students skills and competencies in preparing for the workforce. - Postsecondary College Readiness Test (PERT) 10th and 11th graders A test administered to assess their basic computation and communication skills in preparation for their entry into a degree program at a state college or university.
+The test includes Reading, Writing, and basic Mathematics sections. - Pre-Scholastic Aptitude Test (PSAT) designed for sophomores or juniors (and designated freshman).
 It can be used as practice for the SAT, which the student will take the following year.
-In the 11th grade it is used to determine which students will participate in the National Merit Scholarship Program.

-Scholastic Aptitude Test (SAT) - This test is used for college admission and is designed to measure general verbal and mathematical abilities.
+In the 11th grade it is used to determine which students will participate in the National Merit Scholarship Program. - Scholastic Aptitude Test (SAT) This test is used for college admission and is designed to measure general verbal and mathematical abilities.

-Florida Student Scholarship Grant Programs

-First-Time Applicants

-Students must submit a completed Florida Financial Aid Application (FFAA) to OSFA for programs denoted by an asterisk (\).
-In order to apply for State Scholarship & Grant Programs, a student must first Create a Student Account.
-After logging into your account, you may proceed to complete the FFAA.

-Eligible Institutions

-High Schools:

-Verify if your high school is a participating Florida public or private high school.

-Postsecondary Institutions:

-Verify if the postsecondary institution you are planning to attend is eligible to disburse state aid.

-NOTE: We recommend downloading the newest version of your preferred browser for the best experience.
-(Chrome, Firefox, Microsoft Edge, Safari)

-State Scholarship and Grant Programs

-Access to Better Learning and Education Grant

-Benacquisto Scholarship Program (FAQ)

-Bright Futures Scholarship\

-Effective Access to Student Education

-First Generation Matching Grant

-Florida Farmworker Student Scholarship\

-Florida Student Assistance Grant

-- Career Education

-Florida Work Experience Program

-José Martí Scholarship Challenge Grant\

-Mary McLeod Bethune Scholarship

-Minority Teacher Education Scholarship

-Rosewood Family Scholarship\

-Scholarships for Children and Spouses of Deceased or Disabled Veterans\ (Award Amounts)

-Regular school day - start and end times

 Start Time End Time

 Okeechobee High School 7:05 a.m.
 2:10 p.m.

-Freshman Campus 7:18 a.m.
-1:47 p.m.
+Freshman Campus 7:10 a.m.
+1:45 p.m.

 Okeechobee Achievement Academy (middle/high) 7:20 a.m.
 1:50 p.m.

 Pre-K (located at OAA) 9:00 a.m.
 2:30 p.m.

 Middle Schools (Osceola & Yearling) 9:00 a.m.
 3:40 p.m.

 Seminole Elementary 8:00 a.m.
 3:15 p.m.

+Head Start at Seminole 8:00 a.m.
+2:30 p.m.

 Central, Everglades, North, South Elementary & OAA elementary 8:10 a.m.
 2:50 p.m.

 Pre-K (located at South) 9:00 a.m.
 2:50 p.m.

-Early Release Dates for 2019-2020 school year
+Early Relea se Dates for 2020-2021 school year

-Thursday, September 12 Friday, February 14
+Friday, September 11 Friday, February 05

-Friday, November 15 Friday, April 24
+Friday, November 20 Friday, April 23

-Friday, December 20 Thursday, May 28
+Friday, December 18 Thursday, May 27

-Early Release Day - start and end times

 Start Time End Time

 Okeechobee High School 7:05 a.m.
 10:50 a.m.

-Freshman Campus 7:18 a.m.
-10:30 a.m.
+Freshman Campus 7:10 a.m.
+10:25 a.m.

 Okeechobee Achievement Academy (middle/high) 7:20 a.m.
 10:30 a.m.

 Pre-K (located at OAA) 9:00 a.m.
 11:15 a.m.

 Middle Schools (Osceola & Yearling) 9:00 a.m.
 12:20 p.m.

 Seminole Elementary 8:00 a.m.
 11:55 a.m.

-Central, Everglades, North, South Elementary & OAA elementary 8:10 a.m.
+Central, Everglades, North, South Elementary & OAA Elementary 8:10 a.m.
 11:30 a.m.

-Pre-K (located at SES) 9:00 a.m.
+Pre-K (located at SES) 9:00a.m.
 11:30 a.m.